michpara/web-development/Rock Paper Scissors/README.md

 ### **Prerequisites**

 To install the .js file you must have a text-editor, I use sublime, but feel free to use whichever you would like.
-Dowload sublime at :
+Download sublime at :

 >https://www.sublimetext.com